-Early in my career, the joke was "Here comes the boss... look busy!"
-Symphony The Atlanta Orchestra's Music Director, Robert Spano, returned last evening to conduct his Orchestra.
+Early in my career, the joke was "Here comes the boss... look busv!"
+The Atlanta Symphony Orchestra's Music Director, Robert Spano, returned last evening to conduct his Orchestra.
 Not only did the ASO musicians look busy, but they played superbly, sounding ever so much like a "worldclass ensemble", an appellation to which they aspire.
 With Spano on the podium, it seems to have a focus and shared sensibility about the music being played, and all sections of the orchestra are on their best musical behavior.
-Maestro seems to inspire a respect and an obligation to perform well among the musicians that sometimes is not always with guest conductors. apparent Furthermore, Spano never seems to provide less than a fully competent interpretation of most works, and often he is inspired, as in this performance.
+The Maestro seems to inspire a respect and an obligation to perform well among the musicians that sometimes is not always conductors. apparent with guest Furthermore, Spano never seems to provide less than a fully competent interpretation of most works, and often he is inspired, as in this performance.